FFmpeg Subtitles

 Multiple subtitle tracks

-Multiple subtitle tracks can be encoded using numbered stream names:
+Multiple subtitle tracks are encoded using numbered stream names:

 output.file(